Breaking a novel image encryption scheme based on improved hyperchaotic sequences: Cryptanalysis

 Substituting Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:encryptR1}) into Eq.~(\ref{eq:firstelementR2}) and Eq.~(\ref{eq:encryptR2}), respectively, one has

 and

 for $i=2\sim L$.
-The idea of Fatih \textit{et al.}'s attack is to search $(t(L), k(1))$ and $(t(i-1), k(i))$ and verify them with Eq.~(\ref{eq:condition1}) and Eq.~(\ref{eq:condition2}), respectively, where $i=2\sim L$.
-In \cite{Fatih:breakhyperchaotic:OC12}, Fatih \textit{et al.} choose a plain-image of fixed value zero, namely $p(i)\equiv 0$.
-Success of Fatih \textit{et al.}'s attack depends on whether the known values of $\alpha$ and $y$ can verify combination $\beta$ and $x$ in
+The idea of \textit{Fatih et al.}'s attack is to search $(t(L), k(1))$ and $(t(i-1), k(i))$ and verify them with Eq.~(\ref{eq:condition1}) and Eq.~(\ref{eq:condition2}), respectively, where $i=2\sim L$.
+In \cite{Fatih:breakhyperchaotic:OC12}, \textit{Fatih et al.} choose a plain-image of fixed value zero, namely $p(i)\equiv 0$.
+Success of \textit{Fatih et al.}'s attack depends on whether the known values of $\alpha$ and $y$ can verify the combination of $\beta$ and $x$ in

-where $\alpha, \beta, x, y$ are all $8$-bit integers, and $(\alpha\dotplus x)=(\alpha+x)\bmod 2^8$.
-Referring to \cite{Cqli:breakmodulo:IJBC13}, one can see that it is very difficult to estimate the required number of known/chosen plain-images assuring success of Fatih \textit{et al.}'s attack.
-In addition, computational complexity of Fatih \textit{et al.}'s attack is $O(L\cdot 256\cdot 256\cdot 4\cdot 4)=O(2^{20}L)$, which means the attack complexity is a little high when $L$ is very large.
+where $\alpha, \beta, x$ and $y$ are all $8$-bit integers, and $(\alpha\dotplus x)=(\alpha+x)\bmod 2^8$.
+Referring to \cite{Cqli:breakmodulo:IJBC13}, one can see that it is very difficult to estimate the required number of known/chosen plain-images assuring the success of \textit{Fatih et al.}'s attack.
+In addition, the computational complexity of Fatih \textit{et al.}'s attack is $O(L\cdot 256\cdot 256\cdot 4\cdot 4)=O(2^{20}L)$, which means the attack complexity is high when $L$ is very large.